 The PCM performs various tests on the EVAP system.
-If the module perceives a problem with the purge valve or its circuit, it turns on the check engine light and stores code P0445 in its memory.
+If the module perceives a short circuit (wires touching when they shouldn’t) with the purge valve or its circuit, it turns on the check engine light and stores code P0445 in its memory.

 What are the Possible Causes of the P0445 Code?